 Diabetes is a disease that requires long-term treatment and is also one of the three major diseases that threaten human physical and mental health.
-The disability and death of patients with diabetes are mainly caused by chronic complications.
+Chronic complications mainly cause the disability and death of patients with diabetes.
 Therefore, how to prevent and treat diabetes has become a problem that cannot be ignored by the medical community and even the whole society, and it is also an urgent task to be solved.
 For the moment, it is clinically held that the main pathogenesis of T2DM patients is due to insulin resistance and abnormal function of pancreatic islet B cells, which in turn leads to elevated fasting and postprandial blood glucose.
-At the same time, hyperlipidemia and hyperinsulinemia are important d components of resistance to insulin and are independent factors of risk for cardiovascular problems (Sanches et al., 2023; Solis-Herrera et al., 2021).
+At the same time, hyperlipidemia and hyperinsulinemia are important components of resistance to insulin and are independent factors of risk for cardiovascular problems (Sanches et al., 2023; Solis-Herrera et al., 2021).

-Studies have found that GLP-1 hormone ean directly stimulate and promote the synthesis of local intestinal insulin cells and secrete active hormones.
+Studies have found that GLP-1 hormone can directly stimulate and promote the synthesis of local intestinal insulin cells and secrete active hormones.
 It has a significant hypoglycemic effect and reduces the risk of cardiovascular death (Begic and Causevic, 2021).
 It is a hypoglycemic drug with multiple benefits.
-Previous pathological studies (Berman et al., 2023; Alayi et al., 2019) have shown that human endogenous GLP-V is an intestinal L cells-excreted peptide hormone, which gan act on pancreatic beta cells, pancreatic islet alpha cells, pancreatic islet delta colls, etc. to regulate insulin expression.
-Promote httplin synthesis and secretion, inhibit glucagon synthesis, enhance insulin sensitivity, slow down gastric emptying and exert a hypoglycemic effect.
-In patients with T2DW, the load of pancreatic β cells increases and the glucose metabolism capacity decreases, thus showing blood glucose fluctuations.
-Relevant studies (Sloan, 2019) believe that semaglutide, as a GLP-1 analogue, has 94% homology with endogenous GLP-1.
+Previous pathological studies (Berman et al., 2023; Alavi et al., 2019) have shown that human endogenous GLP-1 is an intestinal L cells-excreted peptide hormone, which can act on pancreatic beta cells, pancreatic islet alpha cells, pancreatic islet delta cells, etc. to regulate insulin expression.
+Promote insulin synthesis and secretion, inhibit glucagon synthesis, enhance insulin sensitivity, slow gastric emptying and exert a hypoglycemic effect.
+In patients with T2DM, the load of pancreatic β cells increases, and the glucose metabolism capacity decreases, thus showing blood glucose fluctuations.
+Relevant studies (Sloan, 2019) believe semaglutide, a GLP-1 analogue, has 94% homology with endogenous GLP-1.
 While promoting insulin production, it can also promote the synthesis of endogenous GLP-1 and enhance the hypoglycemic effect.
-This study shows that after 3-month treatment, the patients in the observation group had lower fasting blood glucose and postprandial blood glucose levels, and shorter time took to reach the blood glucose target than the patients in the control group did.
-It indicates that semaglutide can effectively regulate levels of blood glucose in the treatment of T2DM.
+This study shows that after 3-month treatment, the patients in the observation group had lower fasting blood glucose and postprandial blood glucose levels and shorter time taken to reach the blood glucose target than the patients in the control group did.
+It indicates that semaglutide can effectively regulate blood glucose levels in the treatment of T2DM.